-Other support.
+Other support

-There are many ways to help other than the more traditional ones that people think of like cooking, cleaning, and taking them to Dr's appointments.
+There are many ways to help other than the more traditional ones that people think of like cooking, cleaning, and taking them to appointments.

-Oth ner support can include:
+Other support can include:

-Keeping friends in the loop - updating Facebook, tweeting or posting on instagram (check with your partner first as to what they are happy to share).

-Answering questions so that your partner doesn't have to keep repeating the same stuff.
+- Keeping friends in the loop updating Facebook, tweeting or posting on Instagram (check with your partner first as to what they are happy to share). - Answering questions so that your partner doesn't have to keep repeating the same stuff. - · Coordinating visits. - · Being their social organiser.

-• Coordinating visits.

-Being their social organiser.

-These things can be incredibly important in helping them to have an outlet and focus, other than being the "cancer patient".
+These things can be incredibly important in helping them to have an outlet and something to focus on other than being the 'cancer patient'.